opanel-mc/opanel/README.md

 The feature of OPanel includes:

 - Dashboard that provides a comprehensive overview of the server
-- Saves manager that helps you easily upload or delete your saves through a simple interface.
+- Saves manager that helps you easily upload, download, delete or enable your saves through a simple interface.
-- Players manager that helps you manage players and whitelist, and perform actions like kick, ban or changing permissions.
+- Players manager that helps you manage players, banned players and whitelist, and perform actions like kick, ban or changing permissions.
 - Gamerules editor that assists you to toggle gamerules without entering any command.
 - Plugins manager.
 (In plan)
 - Server terminal that can directly send messages or execute commands from the web panel.